If you are looking to purchase a new car with less than ideal credit, your auto lender may ask that you bring on a cosigner.

 The Cosigner Must Pay if the Borrower Doesn’t

 Being a cosigner is risky business.
 As a cosigner, you are legally obligated to make payments on the auto loan if the primary borrower fails to do so.
+If the main borrower refuses to pay their loan back, the cosigner is obligated to do so.

 When you cosign, you also allow the main borrower to “use” your credit.
 If payments are late and the primary borrower falls behind, your credit score will be affected as well.